SarigariNikhil/url/README.md

 The whole shorlUrl is sent to the index.php file.
 Now the index.php file Shows the url and also contains a copy button.
 It contains Another form that uses the POST method to redirect to the same file.
 It will Generate a List of all the URL's that were shortened which also contains the count of no. of times it was used

+http://url-shtner.herokuapp.com/ is the website that is deployed on Heroku.